World Dream Bank

 - VITAL: Clear writing.
 Doesn't have to be an email attachment or formatted in any special way.
 Clarity matters, though!
 You need to explain your raw dream record so strangers will get what these people and places mean to you.
 Spell out abbreviations and Web slang.
 Readers are diverse, and jargon limits your audience, IMHO.
 Oops!
 Either type out "in my humble opinion" or leave it out--some readers won't know your abbreviations or emoticons.
 Check spelling, grammar, logic, style, mood and structure.
 If it's unclear, I get to email you and ask for clarifications and rewrites, AAGHH!

 - OPTIONAL: images.
 Any format, any size.
 Need not be flawless--I can color-correct if you tell me what's wrong.
 If you want a certain layout, attach the pictures to your email and write [fox image here] or [image 2 here] in your dream-text.
 I'll lay them in.
 (Webgeeks can send HTML texts studded with images, as long as the code is VERY simple--no style sheets, frames, scripts, no callouts to other sites!
-I need to paste in Dream Bank code...
+I need to reconcile it with Dream Bank code)

 - USEFUL: notes on any daytime events that provoked or inspired the dream.